-File sharing is a supported feature for Mio Universal Channels on Slack, Microsoft Teams, and Webex Teams.
+File sharing is a supported feature for Mio on Slack, Microsoft Teams, and Webex.
 We also support and encourage the sharing of links for files stored on Google Drive, Dropbox, Box, etc.

-Mio Universal Channels uses adaptive cards in Microsoft Teams when impersonating messages from Slack and Webex Teams.
+Mio uses adaptive cards in Microsoft Teams when impersonating messages from Slack and Webex.
 These cards are limited to holding files under 1 MB or with an image resolution of 1000x1000.
 If the file is larger than either of those, it must be posted as a link instead.

 Microsoft currently does not have an API that allows us to post file attachments on behalf of the Mio bot.
 However, Microsoft regularly announces new developments in Graph APIs and are focused on maturing those interfaces, so we will be ready to improve the experience as soon as we're able to.